Can You Wear a Sauna Suit in The Sauna?

 Extreme Overheating

-The study found that participants wearing a sauna suit in high temperatures experienced greater physiological and perceptual stress, highlighting the dangers of excessive heat retention.
+- Your body gets too stressed in all that heat: The study found that participants wearing a sauna suit in high temperatures experienced greater physical and mental stress, showing how dangerous it is to trap too much heat.

-Additionally, individuals with diabetes have a reduced thermal capacity, making it even riskier for them to tolerate excessive heat exposure, warns Dr. Lance C. Dalleck, a professor of Exercise and Sport Science at Western Colorado University.
+- People with health conditions are at even more risk: Individuals with diabetes have a reduced ability to handle heat, making it even riskier for them to use a sauna suit in high temperatures, warns Dr. Lance C. Dalleck , a professor of Exercise and Sport Science at Western Colorado University.

 High Risk of Dehydration